What is model evaluation?

 Evaluation Metrics

 Accuracy: This is a per-model metric that represents the percentage of correct predictions made by the model out of the total predictions.
+It is calculated by dividing the number of correctly classified samples by the total number of samples in the dataset.

 Accuracy = Number of correct predictions / Total number of test sets